perladvent/perldotcom/content/article/passing-by.md

 To inspect the variables, we should inspect their **references**.

 ## A word about references
-A [reference](https://perldoc.perl.org/perlref) represents a scalar value that holds *where-the-value-is-tored* informations.
+A [reference](https://perldoc.perl.org/perlref) represents a scalar value that holds *where-the-value-is-stored* informations.
 Having the same locations means it is the same variable (or an alias).
 The string representation of a reference even gives details about what kind of value (scalar, array, hash...) is pointed.
 Like the `SCALAR(...)` just seen above:
 ```